$L^1$ Estimation: On the Optimality of Linear Estimators: Discussion, Extensions and Future Directions

 where $\sfA$ is a matrix.
-In particular, with the tools developed in Section~\ref{sec:Main_Results} and Section~\ref{sec:Lp_losses}, it seems to be possible to characterize the region of $(p,k)$ values such that Gaussian is the only prior that induces linearity.
+In particular, with the tools developed in Section~\ref{sec:Main_Results} and Section~\ref{sec:Lp_losses}, it may be possible to characterize the region of $(p,k)$ values such that Gaussian is the only prior that induces linearity.
+Recently, in \cite{BDLP_ISIT2024}, we have provided a partial solution for the special case of $k=p$, where a result similar to the scalar setting holds: multivariate Gaussian is the unique prior that induces a linear and positive definite optimal Bayesian estimator, if and only if $p\le 2$.
+The case of $k\neq p$, however, remains open.